 Is this all there is to branding?
 Absolutely not!
 However, these six principles of branding are great places to start as you begin to think about how you'll build a brand with the staying power and growth potential to fuel the lifestyle of your dreams.
 No matter the type of brand you're building, you can refer to this list regularly to make sure you're heading in the right direction and staying connected to all the right things.

-Are you looking for the training you'll need to build the brand you want to see in the world?
+Are you looking for the support and direct advice you'll need to build the brand you want to see in the world?
 And are you feeling uneasy about taking a leap into the unknown?